davsec-teaching/ecs160-f25/homework/Homework-2.md

    |iss-101 || Date | 2025-12-12 | Description | Page crashes|
    ----------------------------------------------------------
    ```
+3. Rerun Hw1 to make sure the entries are persisted in this format.
+4. **You should not make any GitHub API calls in this HW.**

 ## Part A. Redis Persistence Framework
 1. The framework must be implemented as an independent Java library.